tylerprehl/top-shopping-cart/README.md

 ### To Do:
 - create generic ItemPage
+  - should make use of useParam and productItems
 - make ItemCards Link to their respect ItemPages
 - create real content of ItemPage
   - this is where shopping cart data will be updated from!